 When two rounds of IUI’s didn’t work, we were given other options.
 This is when I got really overwhelmed.
 I was frustrated that these procedures had not worked and then began to feel like there was something wrong with me.
 I didn’t know any of my friends experiencing this and I felt like I was on my own.
-The next option was to try IVF and this sounded unnatural and so forced.
+The next option was to try IVF and this sounded so forced and taxing on my body.
 It would include many more early morning doctor appointments, endless shots and physical changes in my body that sounded scary.

 I had a brain MRI that showed I had a small benign tumor growing on my pituitary gland called a Pituitary Adenoma.
 He prescribed me a medication, Cabergoline, that would help slow the growth and help to shrink this tumor by reducing the prolactin being produced.
 The amount of the drug he prescribed was 5 pills, twice a week for 6 months.
 I took it as prescribed.
 The amount of the medication this gynecologist prescribed me was high and did stop the tumor growth, but it also effected my hormones in a negative way.
 My prolactin levels went from being really high to almost zero.
 Looking back, I wish I would have gone to get a second opinion, but just never thought to.